 Submit a Blog Post About Your Experiences

-The Community Living Equity Center blog examines barriers in access to community living services and support for underserved people with disabilities.
-The CLEC blog seeks to align its calls for blog post submissions with its other activities such as major research projects and publications as well as webinars and other events.
-With this in mind, suggested blog-post topics will reflect and support current CLEC activities in order to amplify varying needs and interests among community members from diverse backgrounds, particularly those from marginalized communities.
-What makes this blog transformative is the space it offers for community members to discuss their perspectives on barriers and supports as related to community living for persons of color with disabilities.
+With this in mind, suggested blog-post topics will reflect and support current CLEC activities so that we may amplify varying needs and interests among community members from diverse backgrounds, particularly those from marginalized communities.
+What makes this blog transformative is the space it offers for community members to discuss their perspectives on barriers and supports as related to community living for persons of color with disabilities as well as to offer recommendations for policies and programs and promising practices.

 Call for Submissions on Our Current Featured Theme